 The Company derives revenues primarily from sale of manufactured goods, traded goods and related services.
-The Company is also engaged in real estate property development, recently.

 The core principle of Ind AS 115 is that an entity should recognise revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 Specifically, the standard introduces a 5-step approach to revenue recognition: